cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 - application error
 - unplanned stop or restart of services or applications
 - acute connectivity errors
-   - e.g. Postgresql-Dogu is not reachable even after several minutes
+   - e.g. Postgresql dogu is not reachable even after several minutes
 - _repeated_, failed login attempts
 - acutely threatening or acutely existing lack of resources
 - messages with `FATAL` or `SEVERE` log level